Updated on 22. October 2021 by Jan Bunk

 Creating an Amazon Developer Account is free at the moment.
 It doesn't get better than that!

 Creating an Amazon Developer account and entering information about your app is very straight-forward.
 Unlike with the Google Play Store, you don't have to look around a overcrowded dashboard, you are guided through it perfectly.
 However, there are some advanced options that could confuse users.

 The Amazon app store gives you an exact date by which your app will be published.
 In my case this date was around a day after I submitted the app.
-I was positively surprised by that, but then it turned out the app review took longer anyways - multiple days.
+I was positively surprised by that, but then it turned out the app review took a lot longer anyways.
 That was quite disappointing.
-At the moment we can't yet say whether this is normal in the Amazon App Store or an exception.
+After all, it took around 2 months for our app to be reviewed.

 It's not clear how many apps are published in the Huawei App Gallery.
 Huawei themselves claim there's "millions of apps", while many other sites mention numbers between 50000 and 100000.
 Still, it is quite popular in certain markets.
 Especially newer Huawei smartphones and tablets use the App Gallery because they no longer have access to the Google Play Store.
 Additionally, the Huawei app gallery is the biggest app store in China (by market share).

 Popular In Some Markets